brentley/appmeshworkshop/content/servicediscovery/virtualnode.md

 weight: 20
 ---

-* Create a second virtual node for the crystal backend, and use service discovery instead.
+* Create a second virtual node for the crystal backend, and declare Cloud Map as the service discovery mechanism (instead of DNS).

 ```bash
 # Define variables #